Drosich/tct_cpp_simulation/README.md

 ```

 # Dependencies
-This code uses CERN's ROOT framework for the visualization of the results.
-In
+This code uses [CERN's ROOT framework](https://root.cern/) for the visualization
-order for this to work ROOT has to be installed.
+of the results.

 For the diffractive optics simulation, [diffractio](https://diffractio.readthedocs.io/en/latest/) is used.
 It can be installed with pip.

+[nlohmann/json](https://json.nlohmann.me/) for the parsing of the input file

 # Authors
 Diego Rosich (IFCA-CSIC-UC)